 Fasting from Dawn till Dusk

 The literal meaning of fasting is not letting anything pass through the lips.
 Licking an envelope or biting a nail too, are prohibited from dawn till dusk.
 It's all about understanding patience and resistance.
-Take the opportunity, live this divine experience and start travelling to Turkey during Ramadan as the holy month is about to begin.
+Take the opportunity, spend Ramadan holiday in Turkey and live this divine experience and learn the true meaning of spirituality in Turkey during Ramadan.

 Suggested Read: Ramadan In Saudi Arabia: Observing The Holiest Month In the Pious Land